ghana01/DevTinder-FE/README.md

 -Navbar should update as sonn as user log in -Refracter our code to  add constant file +create a component folder and put all the component there

+-
+you should not able to access the other route  without login if token is not present redirect to login page
+-log out
+-profile page